AngelSaulCorreaMartinez/Data-Science-Course/HarvardCourse/multi-linear_regression_models/README.md

 # Multi-linear vs Linear Regression

-This project implements and compares simple linear and multivariate regression models as part of the Harvard Data Science course.
+This project implements and analyzes different approaches to linear regression models as part of the Harvard Data Science course.

 ## Description

 Linear regression is a supervised learning method used to predict continuous values.
-This project includes practical examples and detailed explanations to understand its operation.
+This project includes practical examples and detailed explanations to understand both simple linear regression and multivariate regression models.

 ## Project Structure